pingcap/docs-cn/dev/reference/tidb-binlog/maintain.md

 > **Note:**
 >
 > - Checking whether binlog is enabled and the running status of Pump or Drainer is supported in TiDB v2.1.7 and later versions.
 > - Modifying the status of Pump or Drainer is supported in TiDB v3.0.0-rc.1 and later versions.
-This feature only supports modifying the status of Pump or Drainer nodes stored in the Placement Driver (PD).
+This feature only supports modifying the status of Pump or Drainer nodes stored in PD.
 To pause or close the node, use the `binlogctl` tool.